NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 ``-c CLEAR, --clear CLEAR``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This argument allows you to clear the resulting products resulting from a run from your workspace.
+This argument allows you to clear the products resulting from a NPB run from your workspace.
 Executing NPB with this argument will clear the files listed in the input file from the staging, bundle directories, and the kernel list from the working area.
 In addition it will clear the kernel lists or